tytydraco/yessleep/out/Within_this_house_lives_a_family_without_a_soul.md

 "Your mom asked you a question, Bruce.C'mon,don't be like this-"

 "Like what?"
 Bruce looks up at his father, and Brooke takes that as her cue to get up,leaving her plate."Thanks,mom,but I'm not hungry."
-She sighs and pushes the chair in."And I wanna show Ketih around."
+She sighs and pushes the chair in."And I wanna show Keith around."

 His mother glances at me at the sudden mention of my name, and Bruce looks over at me with eyes that plead 'don't leave me here.'